ewencai/GIFtoolsCookbook/content/AtoZ/magnetic/MagSusc.rst

 induced magnetization assumption.
 We will start directly with *simulated* data and topography, as it is often the case in a greenfield exploration project.

-.. tip:: Link to `MAG3D documentation <http://mag3d.readthedocs.io/en/v6/index.html>`_
+.. note:: Link to `MAG3D documentation <http://mag3d.readthedocs.io/en/v6/index.html>`_

 Downloads
 ^^^^^^^^^